Strilanc/ObjC-CollapsingFutures/README.md

     }];

-    // this future will eventually contain the sum of the eventual numbers in the input array return futureSum;
+    // this future will eventually contain the sum of the eventual numbers in the input array
+    // if any of the evetnual numbers fails, this future will end up failing as well return futureSum;
 }
 ```

-The ability to setup transformations to occur once futures are ready allows you to write truly asynchronous code, that doesn't block precious threads, with very little boilerplate.
+The ability to setup transformations to occur once futures are ready allows you to write truly asynchronous code, that doesn't block precious threads, with very little boilerplate and intuitive propagation of failures.